Real-Change/emerald-city-resource-guide/README.md

 # [Emerald City Resource Guide](http://www.emeraldcityresourceguide.org/)

 The Emerald City Resource Guide (ECRG, [http://www.emeraldcityresourceguide.org/](http://www.emeraldcityresourceguide.org/)) is a directory of social service organizations located in Seattle.
-The first hard copy of the guide was published by local non-profit, [Real Change](https://www.realchangenews.org/), in April, 2018, in the hopes of providing an easy reference guide for individuals who may not have access to a computer. v1 of the online version of the guide was released in January, 2019, with the intention of providing the means for the guide's data to be updated on a more frequent basis and a friendly UI for those with access to the internet.
+The first hard copy of the guide was published by local non-profit, [Real Change](https://www.realchangenews.org/), in April, 2018, in the hopes of providing an easy reference guide for individuals who may not have access to a computer. v1 of the online version of the guide was released in January, 2019, with the intention of providing the means for updating the guide on a more frequent basis and a creating a dynamic UI for those with access to the internet.

 ## Getting Started
 To run this application on your local machine, you will need to set up a local relational database, install the necessary dependencies, and set up your own environmental variables file.